dongmouren0/dongmouren.github.io/index.md

 My CV is available [here](assets/bapat-cv.pdf).

 ### Teaching
-In Fall 2016, I am teaching Math 2250 (Calculus I for science and engineering).
+In Fall 2016, I am teaching Math 2250 (Calculus I for Science and Engineering).
 Older teaching activities are listed on my [teaching page](teaching/).

 ### Other activities